bordoley/SQLitePCL.pretty/README.md

 # Why is it called SQLitePCL.pretty?

 SQLitePCL.raw includes a set of extension methods in a package called SQLitePCL.ugly used to make writing unit tests easier, but with no intent of providing an interface "The C# Way".
 This API is the logical compliment.
-It's "pretty" and meant to provide an API targetted that C# developers can easily consume.
+It's "pretty" and meant to provide an API that C# developers will find familiar and can easily consume.

 # API Overview